realworldocaml/book/en/02-guided-tour.md

 Perhaps the simplest mutable data structure in OCaml is the array.
-Arrays in OCaml are very similar to arrays in other languages like C: they are fixed width, indexing starts at 0, and accessing or modifying an array element is a constant-time operation.
+Arrays in OCaml are very similar to arrays in other languages like C: indexing starts at 0, and accessing or modifying an array element is a constant-time operation.
 Arrays are more compact in terms of memory utilization than most other data structures in OCaml, including lists.

 Here's an example.